Dental Assisting ADA/CODA Accredited Program

 The median loan debt incurred by students completing this program was $4,470.

-Tuition charged for students who competed the program on-time was $6,000 (not including fees)
+Tuition charged for students who completed the program on-time was $6,000 (not including fees)

 Total Hours: Clinical Externship Hours Vary